Blog

 Setting off on our Bike and Book tour

 It was misty and grey as we pedaled down the road from our front door, heading to the Seattle ferry.
 Goodbye rainy Seattle winter, I waved to our home one last time!
-We were cycling south to San Diego—towards the sun and Continue reading “Cycling Seattle to Oregon: Bike and Book tour Part I”
+We were cycling south to San Diego—towards the sun and Continue reading “Cycling the US west coast route: Seattle to Oregon”

 Five days until the release of Breathtaking!